TeskaLabs/asab-webui/README.md

 TODO: Example of `webpackDevServer` proxy config.

-The default `API_PATH` is `/api`, it means that it uses the HTTP location of the application itself.
+The default `API_PATH` is `api`, it means that it uses the HTTP location of the application itself.